Since 2018, myself and others involved with Micronote

 and CAD skills that I still use to this day.

-As a freshman in university I dedicated time every weekend to learning how to do something new with Arduino.
+After high school, I dedicated time every weekend to learning how to do something new with Arduino.

 Eventually I applied those skills to create a rather humorous project for Uncommon Hacks called